-Based on the ESI and the ESS, Site C is ruled out due the fatal flaw in terms of geology (presence of the Steelpoort Fault), even though Site C1 was the preferred site in terms of certain environmental aspects.
+Based on the ESI and the ESS, Site C is scoped out due the fatal flaw in terms of geology (presence of the Steelpoort Fault), even though Site C1 was the preferred site in terms of certain environmental aspects.

 Site B was only considered preferable to the other sites in terms of social aspects.
-Due to the fact that it was considered less than optimal for all other aspects, it is strongly recommended that site B not be investigated further in the EIA phase.
+Some of the options associated with Site B were impacted upon by the Steelpoort fault and thus considered to be fatally flawed.
+Due to the fact that it was considered less than optimal for all other aspects, it is recommended that site B not be investigated further in the EIA phase, hence is scoped out.

-Based on the summary contained in Table 8.2, it is clear Site A3 is the preferred site alternative from an environmental perspective.
-In all aspects except social, Site A (and specifically A3) was either nominated as the preferred site or as equally suitable as Sites B and C. This was also the conclusion of the ESI, which was conducted independently of the ESS.
+Based on the summary contained in Table 8.2, it is recommended that Site A3 is the preferred site alternative from an environmental perspective.
+This was also the conclusion of the ESI, which was conducted independently of the ESS.